 How to Report Harassment: Because Cook County takes the occurrence of offensive or undesirable conduct in its work place seriously, reports of harassment must be communicated directly to the County Administrator.
-In the event that the employee is not comfortable in reporting such conduct to the County Administrator, it shall be directly reported to the Chairman.
+In the event that the employee is not comfortable in reporting such conduct to the County Administrator, it shall be directly reported to the Chairman or County Attorney.